Fire and rescue services

 New Caledonia is an overseas territory of France.

-Entry and exit conditions can change.
-Contact the Consulate-General of France in Sydney or contact the Embassy of France in Canberra for up-to-date information on visas requirements.
+Contact the Consulate-General of France in Sydney, Consulate-General of France in Melbourne or the Embassy of France in Canberra for the latest details on up-to-date information on visa requirements.

 Some goods aren't allowed in New Caledonia.
 Other goods require specific approvals or other formalities.